 Your credit history is, therefore, displayed as a score for lenders to use to determine if they want to offer you a loan.

 A credit score is tallied like a test.
 The calculation process has different questions.
-Those questions count marks.
 Your credit score depends on the outcome of each question.
-Let’s say the credit score test counts 100%.
+Let’s say the credit score test adds up to 100%.
 Your score will be determined by the following factors and the corresponding weight per factor:

 Credit History – 35%